ufbx/ufbx.github.io/site/elements/meshes.md

 or alternatively using helpers like `ufbx_get_vertex_vec3()`.
 C++ and Rust also support the shorthand `attrib[index]`.

-Example below draws a mesh with a hypotetical immediate-mode polygon API:
+Example below draws a mesh with a hypothetical immediate-mode polygon API:

 ```c
 // ufbx-doc-example: meshes/draw-polygons